Georgia (country): Economy

 Georgia is developing into an international transport corridor through Batumi and Poti ports, Baku–Tbilisi–Kars Railway line, an oil pipeline from Baku through Tbilisi to Ceyhan, the Baku–Tbilisi–Ceyhan pipeline (BTC) and a parallel gas pipeline, the South Caucasus Pipeline.

 Since coming to power the Saakashvili administration accomplished a series of reforms aimed at improving tax collection.
 Among other things a flat income tax was introduced in 2004.
 As a result, budget revenues have increased fourfold and a once large budget deficit has turned into a surplus.

 As of 2001, 54 per cent of the population lived below the national poverty line but by 2006 poverty decreased to 34 per cent and by 2015 to 10.1 per cent.
 In 2015, the average monthly income of a household was 1,022.3₾ (about $426).
 2015 calculations place Georgia's nominal GDP at US$13.98 billion.
 Georgia's economy is becoming more devoted to services (as of 2016, representing 59.4 per cent of GDP), moving away from the agricultural sector (6.1 per cent).
 Since 2014, unemployment has been gradually decreasing each year but remained in double digits and worsened during the COVID-19 pandemic.
 A perception of economic stagnation led to a 2019 survey of 1,500 residents finding unemployment was considered a significant problem by 73% of respondents, with 49% reporting their income had decreased over the prior year.

 Georgia's telecommunications infrastructure is ranked the last among its bordering neighbours in the World Economic Forum's Network Readiness Index (NRI) – an indicator for determining the development level of a country's information and communication technologies.
 Georgia ranked number 58 overall in the 2016 NRI ranking, up from 60 in 2015.
-Georgia was ranked 63rd in the Global Innovation Index in 2021, down from 48th in 2019.
+Georgia was ranked 56th in the Global Innovation Index in 2025.

 Tourism

 Tourism is an increasingly significant part of the Georgian economy.
-In 2016, 2,714,773 tourists brought approximately US$2.16 billion to the country.
-In 2019, the number of international arrivals reached a record high of 9.3 million people with foreign exchange income in the year's first three quarters amounting to over US$3 billion.
+In 2016, over 2.7 million tourists brought approximately US$2.16 billion to the country.
+In 2019, the number of international arrivals reached a record high of 9.3 million people. with foreign exchange income in the year's first three-quarters amounting to over US$3 billion.
 The country plans to host 11 million visitors by 2025 with annual revenues reaching US$6.6 billion.
 According to the government, there are 103 resorts in different climatic zones in Georgia.
 Tourist attractions include more than 2,000 mineral springs, over 12,000 historical and cultural monuments, four of which are recognized as UNESCO World Heritage Sites (Bagrati Cathedral in Kutaisi and Gelati Monastery, historical monuments of Mtskheta, and Upper Svaneti).
 Other tourist attractions are Cave City, Ananuri Castle/Church, Sighnaghi and Mount Kazbek.
 In 2018, more than 1.4 million tourists from Russia visited Georgia.